wp-plugins/easy-heads-up-bar/readme.txt

 * Allow your users to hide and show the Heads Up Bar

 == Upgrade Notice ==

-This is a very minor update that adds new open and close bar icons and addresses a layout issue experienced by some themes.
+New Bar Display Option - see the bar editor and an aesthetic update to the open and close buttons